Skip to content

 flerie-buzzard-logo-overlay

-Buzzard Pharma is a Swedish clinical stage oncology company developing a potent Interleukin-1 inhibitor, Isunakinra, for the treatment of solid tumors in combination with a PD-1 inhibitor (checkpoint inhibitor).
-Isunakinra is a chimeric protein binding to IL1R1, inhibiting signaling with high potency.
-The rights to the drug were acquired from Eleven Biotherapeutics in 2017, repositioning the drug from the ophthalmology area to oncology.
-Isunakinra is currently in phase I/II in solid tumour patients at the Baylor Research Institute in Dallas, Texas.
+Buzzard Pharmaceuticals is developing a powerful interleukin-1 inhibitor, Isunakinra, for the treatment of solid tumours in conjunction with a PD-1 checkpoint inhibitor.
+Isunakinra is a chimeric protein that binds to IL1R1, effectively inhibiting signalling with high potency.
+The rights to the drug were obtained from Eleven Biotherapeutics in 2017, and the drug was repositioned from ophthalmology to oncology.
+Isunakinra is currently undergoing Phase 1/2 trials involving patients with solid tumours at the Baylor Research Institute in Dallas, Texas.

 Sweden